educata/everrest/docs/cart.md

 ```

 ::: info NOTE
-This endpoint works if the user already have a cart attached.
+This endpoint works if the user already has a cart.
 :::

 ## Clear cart